-Observing spending out of the second withdrawals allows us to probe further the desire to spend, and to gauge the spending impact in a more plausibly externally valid context.
+Observing spending out of the second withdrawals allows us to probe further the desire to spend, and to gauge the spending impact in a more plausibly externally valid environment.
 By July, when second withdrawals began, public health restrictions had lifted and case numbers had been reduced to zero.
-This may address suspicions that the large observed spending impact of the first withdrawals was driven by panic or early pandemic-related spending.
-The estimated MPX for the second withdrawal was even higher at 0.48 with a similarly sharp spending profile (Appendix I).
+This may address suspicions that the large observed spending impact of the first withdrawals was driven by panic or early pandemic-related spending among only withdrawers.
+The estimated MPX for the second withdrawal was even higher at 0.48 with a similarly sharp spending profile (Appendix J).